 In the remainder of verse 7, God says that if Abimelech does not return Sarah, he will surely die.
 Wiedz is the second-person singular imperative of the imperfective wiedzieć.
 You read: jeżeli zaś nie zwrócisz (if on the other hand you do not return [her]), wiedz, że na pewno nie minie śmierć ciebie (know that death will surely not pass over you) i wszystkich twoich bliskich (and all yours; and all those dear to you).

-In verse 9, Abimelech asks Abraham: cóżeś nam uczynił? (what have you done to us?).
+In verse 9, Abimelech asks Abraham: cóżeś nam uczynił? (what ever have you done to us?).
 He also asks him what offence he committed to earn such behaviour towards him.
 Cóż ci zawiniłem is to be understood as meaning what wrong did I do to you.
 In the final sentence of verse 9, you read: postąpiłeś ze mną tak, jak nie powinno się postępować (you have behaved towards me as one ought not to behave).
 Nie powinno się is to be understood as one ought not, one should not.

 - bojaźń (f.), fear